 The main goal for an online start up is organic growth.
 Everyone is hoping for the gold-plated ‘hockey stick’ curve on the graph.
 Whatever your speed of progress, you will need some funding and that reduces your share of the company you’re all working so hard to create.

-In Candy Crush you can always buy extra lives or tools, but there’s nothing worse than failing to complete a level after you’ve just paid out!
+In Candy Crush you can always buy extra lives or tools, but there’s nothing worse than using a special tool to complete a level just after noticing you could have completed the level without extra help after all!

 Candy Crush is just a silly little game

-Riddle is going through the same progress now.
-Millions of people interact with riddles every month while thousands of people are using them to massively extend the reach of their business message.
+Riddle has been going some years now.
+Millions of people interact with riddles every month while thousands of people are using our quiz maker tools to massively extend the reach of their business message.
 Some of these people are big brands and publications, others are bloggers, writers and start ups.

-You’ll find that your first successful piece of viral content gives you a similar experience to whacking together a ‘stripy’ with a ‘sprinkle’ after you’ve been doing nothing but matching three candies!
+You’ll find that your first successful piece of viral content gives you a similar experience to whacking together two ‘sprinkles’ after you’ve been doing nothing but matching three candies!